suhedges/WHMNGR2/README.md

 #

-# This project stores each user's warehouses in separate JSON files in
+# This project keeps warehouse and product data in a single JSON file stored in

-# GitHub (e.g. `users/<username>/<warehouseId>.json`).
+# GitHub.
 Multiple users may work on the data concurrently.
 The sync layer uses a

 # three-way merge with optimistic concurrency and per-field conflict detection.